scrouzet/classifyEEG/README.md

 A set of MATLAB functions to perform classification based upon topographic EEG data.

 This code is primarily designed for:
-- time course analysis of time-locked information (generally to stimulus onset).
+- time course analysis of time-locked EEG signal (generally to stimulus onset).
 - data preprocessed with EEGLAB (should be straighforward to use with Fieldtrip data).

 Dependencies: